borenstein-lab/fishtaco/source/installation.rst

 ``python setup.py install``

-ALTERNATIVELY, you can install FiShTaCo directly from PyPI by running:
+ALTERNATIVELY, you can install FishTaco directly from PyPI by running:

 ``pip install -U fishtaco``